NowakArtur97/Global-Terrorism-API/client/README.md

 ## Features

-- User sign in/sign up
+- User sign in/sign up/auto login
-- Displaying cities on the map
+- Displaying events on the map
+- Adding events
+- Sorting events by date

 ## To Do

-- Adding events/targets/groups
+- Adding targets/groups/etc.
-- Sorting and searching for events
+- More sorting and searching options for events
 - Viewing charts and statistics about events

 ## Status